 Deadline: 1 February, 1 June, 1 October each year

-The Boehringer Ingelheim Fonds awards PhD fellowships to outstanding junior scientists (max. age: 27 years) who wish to pursue an ambitious PhD project of approximately 3 years in basic biomedical research in an internationally leading laboratory.
-The peer-review-based selection process is highly competitive.
-Applicants should therefore be outstanding in all three selection criteria.
+The Boehringer Ingelheim Fonds (B.I.F.) awards PhD Fellowships to outstanding young scientists (max. age: 27 years) who wish to pursue an ambitious PhD project of approximately 3 years in basic biomedical research in an internationally leading laboratory.

 The application for a PhD fellowship of the Boehringer Ingelheim Fonds consists of two parts:

 * the online application sent by internet and

 * two paper copies of the application including one CD to be sent by surface mail.

 Both must be submitted by one of the respective deadlines of each year (date as per postmark for the paper version):